DinneK/artists-cocktails-app/docs/README.md

 Creating this application cemented my understanding of React's data down actions up model.
 It gave me the opportunity to build a small back-end, something I was curious about, but had yet had the opportunity to do.
 <p>
 <b>Challenges:</b><br>
-Using Express was a challange, as well as the time constrates on this project.
+Using Express was a challenge, as well as the time constraints on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>